chef-partners/omnibus-marketplace/README.md

 # Default user for cloud-init
 user 'ec2-user'

+# Prevents commands from attempting to use external services like package mirrors
+# Changing this setting will disable certain features
+disable_outboud_traffic true

 # If the instance is going to be bundled/published into the cloud marketplace
 # this option will run will enable security recipe to make sure we don't leave
 # around sensitive data.